 The pad should be poured a minimum of 6 inches deep.
-A rebar mat needs to be installed in a checkerboard fashion with 12 inch centers.
+A rebar mat needs to be installed in a checkerboard fashion with 12-inch centers.
 This will keep the pad from splitting and putting undue pressure on the fireplace.
 If using one of our hearths it will only be necessary to level the hearth.
 In the event you are using a sidebox it will be necessary to enlarge the pad width by 24 inches.
-Pads should cure for 3 days before placement of your fireplace.
+Pads should cure for 7 days before the placement of your fireplace.

-Your King Of Hearths fireplace is left purposely with a semi rough surface.
-This rougher surface insures a good bond between the precast and your finish material whether it be a cultured material, stone facing or stucco.
-It is recommended to leave a small gap of a quarter inch between the bottom of the fireplace veneer and pad.
+Your King Of Hearths fireplace is left purposely with a semi-rough surface.
+For best results mesh and scratch coat the surface to ensure a good bond between the unit and your finish material, whether it be cultured material or natural stone facing or stucco.
+It is recommended to leave a small gap of a quarter-inch between the bottom of the fireplace veneer and pad.
 The reason for this is to prevent your facing from contacting the hearth or slab during the months when some movement can take place.
-Your King Of Hearths dealer will be able to make proper recommedations for your application.
+Your King Of Hearths dealer will be able to make proper recommendations for your application.
 In the event you select to install one of our sideboxes with your fireplace you will notice that the height is slightly higher than the flat part of the firebox.
-This is done intentionally to insure that a proper slope is installed in the veneer applied to prevent water and or ice pooling where the 2 precast units join.
+This is done intentionally to ensure that a proper slope is installed in the veneer applied to prevent water and or ice pooling where the 2 precast units join.
 It is not necessary to anchor the sidebox to the firebox.
 The weight of the sidebox and the locking done by the veneer makes this not needed.

 Before you start ANY fire, make sure the burning area is COMPLETELY dry.
 Spark arrestor is required before starting a fire.